well traveled immune support packaging with box and packet and lemon

 Healthy diet, exercise, and sleep routines you've developed are harder to maintain when away from home.

-Well Traveled helps counter these adverse effects by strengthening your immune system and gut health.
+Well Traveled counters these adverse effects by rehydrating you and strengthening your immune and gut health.